For additional Florida Medicaid Information, Assistance with Estate Planning and Veterans Benefits, Contact us today.

 - Crisis Medicaid Planning is when an individual will be entering a nursing home within a short period of time or is already in a nursing facility and needs to qualify for Medicaid immediately.
-This is a crucial time, so if you would to speak with a planner at Senior Information Center who specializes in Florida Medicaid.
+This is a crucial time, so if you would like to speak with a planner contact us today.

 The Florida Medicaid Institutional Care Program (ICP nursing home benefits) looks at three criteria test to determine eligibility, which are technical, medical and financial.

 There are certain criteria for Medicaid eligibility that fall into three basic categories.

 - Technical: This criteria includes, age, citizenship and residency requirements

 - Medical: To obtain nursing home Medicaid benefits a person must be disabled, blind, or aged.
 As well as meet a nursing home level of care.
 This assessment will be completed by the Department of Elder Affairs (Cares Units).

 - Financial: This category includes income and assets.
 Florida is an Income Cap state which means there is an income limit for Medicaid eligibility.
 This includes income receive from Social Security, pensions, IRAs and all other forms of income.
 If the growth income is found to be over the Medicaid limit and irrevocable income trust (also known as a Miller Trust) is necessary.
 This gross income must be verified from the source.